 One way to jumpstart the path to scaling is to leverage another SaaS tool to provide the service needed.
 It may be subscribing to IaaS or PaaS tools to grow infrastructure without making the long-term investment in hardware.
 It may be branding and reselling another company’s cloud-based functionality tools.
 It’s a hallmark of SaaS companies to have the ability to innovate and respond to markets quickly.
 Partnering with other cloud-based services, whether IaaS, PaaS or SaaS, gives an HCM software business the flexibility to scale up or down as needs change – precisely the same benefit they offer their own customers.

-"While ATS is passionate about time and attendance and excited to support organizations navigate workforce dynamics around timekeeping, we recommend you reach out to your country, regional and/or local HR chapter for more information on common workplace advice and procedures."
+"While ATS is passionate about time and attendance and excited working with VARs navigate workforce dynamics around timekeeping, we recommend you reach out to your country, regional and/or local HR chapter for more information on common workplace advice and procedures."